 We will require significant capital to operate our business and fund our capital expenditures for the next several years.
 While we expect that we have sufficient capital to fund our currently planned operations for at least the next 12 months, it is possible that we will need to raise significant amounts of additional capital to fund our business thereafter, including to finance ongoing research and development costs, manufacturing, any significant unplanned or accelerated expenses and new strategic alliances or acquisitions.
 The fact that we have limited experience commercializing our robotic systems on a large scale, coupled with the fact that our products represent a new product category in the commercial and industrial robotic market, means we have limited to no historical data on the demand for our robotic systems.
-In addition, we expect our capital expenditures to continue to be significant in the foreseeable future as we complete the designing and testing of and launch our products, and that our level of capital expenditures will be significantly affected by customer demand for our robotic systems.
+In addition, we expect our capital expenditures to continue to be significantly affected by customer demand for our robotic systems.
 As a result, our future capital requirements may be uncertain and actual capital requirements may be different from those we currently anticipate.
 We may need to seek equity or debt financing to finance a portion of our capital expenditures.
 Such financing might not be available to us in a timely manner or on terms that are acceptable, or at all.